 Step 3: Drizzle oil, salt, ground black pepper, and dried herbs over the rutabaga cubes.
 Toss to coat them all.
 I used avocado oil, which is a really good oil to use for high heat.
 (See the ingredient notes section above for more information on high-heat oils.)

 Step 4: Air fry the rutabagas for 15 minutes.
 At the midway point, about 8 minutes into cooking.
-Carefully open the air fryer and use metal tongs to mix the cubes up.
+Carefully open the air fryer and mix the cubes up with metal tongs.
 This will help them brown on all sides.

 (Note the actual cook time may vary depending on how large your cubes of rutabagas are.)